 4. Position investments for growth.

 The sample target asset mixes below show some asset allocation strategies that blend stocks, bonds, and short-term investments to achieve different levels of risk and return potential.
-With retirement likely to span 30 years or so, you’ll want to find a balance between growth and preservation.
+With retirement likely to span 30 years or so, you’ll want to find a balance between risk and return potential.

-Consider: Creating a diversified portfolio that includes a mix of stocks, bonds, and short-term investments, according to your risk tolerance, overall financial situation, and investment time horizon.
+Consider: Create a diversified portfolio that includes a mix of stocks, bonds, and short-term investments, according to your risk tolerance, overall financial situation, and investment time horizon.
 Doing so may help you seek the growth you need without taking on more risk than you are comfortable with.
 Diversification and asset allocation do not ensure a profit or guarantee against loss.
-Get help creating an appropriate investment strategy with Portfolio Review.
+Get help creating an appropriate investment strategy with Portfolio Review (login required).

 5. Don't withdraw too much from savings.

 Spending your savings too rapidly can also put your retirement plan at risk.
-This risk can be magnified further if a sustained market downturn—similar to the one from 2007 to 2009—occurs early in your retirement.
 For this reason, we believe that retirees should consider using conservative withdrawal rates, particularly for any money needed for essential expenses.

-Consider: Keeping your withdrawals as conservative as you can.
+Consider: Keep your withdrawals as conservative as you can.
 Later on, if your expenses drop or your investment portfolio grows, you may be able to raise that rate.

-2. Annuity 2000 Mortality Table; Society of Actuaries.
+2. Society of Actuaries IAM 2000 mortality tables, updated to 2013 with Schedule G Adjustments.
 Figures assume a person is in good health.